andreicuceu/lyatools/README.md

 # lyatools
-Some tools and scripts I use for Lyman-alpha forest analyses
+Some tools and scripts I use for Lyman-alpha forest analyses.